stt-datacore/website/static/crew/dsc_craft_crew.md

 published: true
 ---

-New crew usually bring a little bit of excitement as to what their stats can bring to new players sadly our Craft here is aptly stranded among the average cards.
-His SEC base will bring a bit of power to shuttles if you are missing some of the bigger players.
-Whilst his voyage totals are fair substantial, don't expect his common combination of skills to be included over the multitudes of other, more useful crew.
-Consider The Viceroy or Boxer Chakotay for stronger alternatives.
+Once you get past the disappointment that as a human male, he won't be doing any weekend cadet work for you, you'll find he's a pretty solid card.
+His SEC base will bring a bit of power to shuttles if you are missing some of the bigger players, and his voyage totals are substantial with a nice ENG tertiary to increase flexibility and seating options.
+He's got a space in the Veteran collection and can also help clear some mission nodes with Veteran or Pilot locks.